Aleph-Alpha/std/docs/v1/minio.md

 Thread Safety:

-All methods on the Minio type are safe for concurrent use by multiple goroutines.
+All methods on the MinioClient type are safe for concurrent use by multiple goroutines.
+The underlying \`\*minio.Client\` and \`\*minio.Core\` pointers are stored in atomic pointers and can be swapped during reconnection without racing with concurrent operations.

 Package minio is a generated GoMock package.